 The one on the left, at 10.20pm last night is the brightest I have ever seen it!

-Another useful source for aurora forecasts is the Geophysical Institute of Alaska University, whose forecast for last night, 21st December 2009 can be found here.
+Another useful source for aurora forecasts is the Geophysical Institute of Alaska University.
 Their forecast for last night was the best so far during the week that I have been here, but is still only a prediction of very weak activity.

 So I wrapped up warm in all my layers again and drove out from the hostel to the top of the hill outside the town, and made myself as comfortable as possible in the stormy wind-buffeted car.